acbsp/bonafide.guru/en/contents.rst

 individual or group, devotees placed before His Holiness their conclusions supported by clear logic & reasoning.
-The devotees ultimately requested His Holiness to revert back to his original role of a ritvik, assigned to him by His Divine Grace Srila Prabhupada and promised him full support and co-operation in executing it efficiently in Bangalore.
+The devotees ultimately requested His Holiness to revert back to his original role of a ritvik, assigned to him by |HDGSP| and promised him full support and co-operation in executing it efficiently in Bangalore.
 Quite unexpectedly however, an additional flavour was introduced in the mood of the discussions as His Holiness issued certain